 A Carer’s Assessment looks at the different ways that your caring role affects your life.
 We look at how you can carry on doing the things that are important to you and enable you to feel that you still have quality of life.

-The assessment covers the impact of your caring role, how you feeling about caring, your physical, mental and emotional health and how caring may affect your ability to access, work, leisure, education, wider family and relationships.
+The assessment covers the impact of your caring role, how you feeling about caring, your physical, mental and emotional health and how caring may affect your work, leisure, education, wider family and relationships.
 As a carer your physical, mental and emotional wellbeing is at the heart of this assessment, demonstrating the impact & need for services.

-If you decline an assessment we will still be able to access information and advice, including what in-house services we can offer as well as any other support and help from local organisations that may benefit you in your caring role.
+If you decline an assessment you will still be able to access information and advice, including what in-house services we can offer as well as any other support and help from local organisations that may benefit you in your caring role.

 If you would like to complete a Carer's Assessment please contact us via our contact page here or call 0151 288 6060 and ask to speak to our Carer Support Officer who is available at the following times:

 Monday - Thursday Friday